 Soil, Rock, Wool, Water; Time, Movement, Intention, Reverence

-I create the conditions, and the materials guide the process through their textures, densities, and natural properties.
-Some are coarse and resistant, others fine as dust; some darken when wet, others bloom into unexpected tones.
-It is a conversation, and the Earth insists on its own vocabulary.
+My art practice is a collaborative relationship with wilderness.
+I create the conditions, and the materials guide the process: Some are coarse and resistant, others fine as dust; some darken when wet, others bloom into unexpected tones.
+It is a conversation, transcribed in the media that best serves the story: be that weaving, felting, painting, or mixed media.
+The Earth insists on its own vocabulary.